Commitment to Privacy

 If you withdraw your consent, we may not be able to provide certain offerings to you.
 In addition, we may be required to continue to hold your personal data to fulfil legal and regulatory obligations.
 We will advise you if this is the case at the time you withdraw your consent.

-If you would like to exercise any of the above rights, please contact us at [email protected] with your request.
+If you are a resident of the European Union or the United Kingdom and would like to exercise any of the above rights, please contact us at [email protected] with your request.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best offering and the best and most secure experience; we make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests; we do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law); you can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us at [email protected].
+Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best offering and the best and most secure experience; we make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests; we do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law); If you are a resident of the European Union or the United Kingdom, you can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us at [email protected].

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.